What we do at Crataegus Bonsai is modeled on the following concerns and orientations:

 This probably is no surprise to many of us who walk in deep forests frequently.
 We come back refreshed.
 And as our urban spaces become more dense and access to wilderness more remote, bonsai, being small and a surrogate to those wild spaces, become increasingly relevant.
 We have big cities that are painfully devoid of green.
 And this is not just the lack of visual appeal or a romantic notion.
 Geoffrey Donovan’s forestry research suggests that growing up in those dense urban spaces truly impacts us early on, as having a house surrounded by trees beneficially affects the health of infants born there.
 Current research into hospitals strongly correlates greenspace viewed through a window to swifter healing, which clearly suggests psychological benefits.
 A person seated in a car going though a concrete-saturated urban space with body sensors attached is anxious; that same person driving down a street with even 50% green cover is a totally different person, calmer, happier even.
 The multi-dimensionality of this modern research adds weight to the conclusions that having green growing things around us deeply impacts our wellbeing and health.

-Life in a city, divorced from a slower pace and fully tapped into societal assumptions can make us live a very lemming-like life.
-We follow those around us.
-For example, a societally sourced conceit is that getting a larger home or a bigger bank account changes us for the better.
+It’s funny how we tend to follow those around us, like a flocking behavior.
+What others want, we want too.
+We want a larger home or a bigger bank account, because this flocking assumes others have thought this out, that having more changes us for the better.
 And yet grandiose environs do not make us grander in our interiors, as any few lines of Thoreau suggest and current happiness research proves.
 As Shaun Achor states in his hilarious and thought-provoking TED talk, we are very good at putting happiness over the cognitive horizon, so that we never attain it: “If we get good grades we need better grades, if we hit the sales target, we need to change the sales target.
 Every time we have a success, we just change the goalpost of what success looks like.”
 And as many of us have found, all this goalpost changing is darn exhausting.
-We get in our own way.
 And since the practice of bonsai exists outside of these reflexive ways of living, it may be a respite from them.

-Involvement in bonsai, then, is an aspirational activity.
-It is an internal compass, a personal statement of orientation, and a marker of what we think is good.
+Involvement in bonsai might be thought of as an aspirational activity.
+We know trees to be good for us.
+And it pays to be reminded that small is not necessarily less.
+So bonsai, which are both of those things, can be an internal compass, a personal statement of orientation, and a marker of what we think is good.
 But it is equally clear that simply having bonsai doesn’t make us better people, won’t solve our problems, and can’t change our mistakes.
 Matisse said that he wished to make paintings so beautiful that people’s problems would simply fade away.
 This is valuable for sure, yet it is a brief reprieve.
 Aspirational acts are engaged acts.
-What do you wish to awake to every morning?
-Bonsai answers this in two ways: You can observe, and you can participate.
-Living with bonsai can be a reflection of not just our love of woods, or the ephemeral bloom of a flower, but the participation in, perhaps, the addressing of material surplus or the act of careful, mindful watering.
+Engaging with bonsai can be a reflection of not just our love of woods, or the ephemeral bloom of a flower, but the participation in a unique interspecies connection.
 It is possible that any interaction with bonsai on a daily basis is a statement of what is good.

 And what is good?
 The bonsai universe of wabi-sabi—minor, fewer, and ephemeral things, to internalize contentment in the ordinary, the rustic, and the old, and the sense that beauty is an open state of mind—is essentially a statement of values, not visual aesthetics as is often assumed.
 Since wabi-sabi is part of the bones of what bonsai is, it can be a daily reminder of how we wish to be with the world.
 Sir Boyle Roche proudly said, “Why should we put ourselves out of our way to do anything for posterity?
 For what has posterity ever done for us?”
 Well, for the bonsaiist, posterity has done nearly everything.
 It would be beyond any one person to independently to come up with the quiet, resourceful, and honest aesthetic tradition of wabi-sabi.
 Experimentation is important but overrated in bonsai, and as this one example shows, we owe many people a debt of gratitude.